 Puffiness, or a face that appears bloated, swollen, and tired, happens to the best of us—and often after having the most fun (like some kind of karmic curse for enjoying yourself).
 Whether because of one too many cocktails, not sleeping enough, or OD’ing on salt, it sucks to wake up looking like an inflated blowfish.
 But a girl’s gotta have her french fries!
 And red wine, and sushi, and late night Netflix marathons.

 You may have heard about the benefits of ice-cold water, ice cubes, or frozen spoons on the skin.
-Supermodels like Kate Moss, Linda Evangelista, and Candace Swaneopoel, and actresses who age in reverse, like Eva Mendes, have all said they splash their face with ice-cold water each morning to wake it up and de-puff skin.
+Supermodels like Kate Moss, Linda Evangelista, and Candace Swanepoel, and actresses who age in reverse, like Eva Mendes, have all said they splash their face with water that is ice cold each morning to wake it up and de-puff skin.
 Our celebrity contributor Julianne Hough always uses an ice cube to reduce redness and swelling on an inflamed zit—a trick she learned from a dermatologist.
 Many people place frozen spoons under their eyes to minimize puffy under-eye bags.
 And then, of course, there’s the first thing you learn about inflammation in grade school: that putting an ice pack on anything swollen will bring it down.

 The tool is incredibly simple, intuitive, and low-effort.
 The fun part is that it lives in your freezer, so you just keep it in there to ensure that the roller head is always cool.
 Each morning, when you want to wake up and energize your skin, roll it over your cheeks, eye area, and neck.
 The tightening effect makes your face and jawline look slimmer, like a great contouring job in the form of a pleasant and cooling spa-like experience.